scottcase/unmanic-plugins/source/my_reject_files_larger_than_original/README.md

-# Reject File if Larger than Original
+# My Reject File if Larger than Original
 Plugin for [Unmanic](https://github.com/Unmanic)

 ---